 Answer 3: Cytoplasmic inclusions on Giemsa stain would be expected with Chlamydiae, which can present with reactive arthritis.

 Answer 4: Agglutination of patients serum with Proteus O antigens, or Weil-Felix reaction, detects Rickettsial infections with the exception of Coxiella.

-Answer 5: Gram positive, oxidase positive, comma shaped bacteria growing at 42 degrees C describe Campylobacter jejuni, which can present with the ascending paralysis of Guillain-Barre, but not the cardiovascular or characteristic rash described above.
+Answer 5: Gram negative, oxidase positive, comma shaped bacteria growing at 42 degrees C describe Campylobacter jejuni, which can present with the ascending paralysis of Guillain-Barre, but not the cardiovascular or characteristic rash described above.